claireleblanc/nn-proposal/index.md

 **Introduction Outline:**
 1. Introductory paragraph: What is the problem and why is it relevant to the audience attending THIS CONFERENCE?
 Moreover, why is the problem hard, and what is your solution?

+Classifying breast cancer tissue images by hand takes a lot of time and can be inaccurate.

 2. Background paragraph: Elaborate on why the problem is hard, critically examining prior work, trying to tease out one or two central shortcomings that your solution overcomes.

 3. Transition paragraph: What keen insight did you apply to overcome the shortcomings of other approaches?
 Structure this paragraph like a syllogism: Whereas P and P=>Q, infer Q.

+Many previous attempts only used a few layers, so we hope to improve on their work by using more layers for our neural network.

 4. Details paragraph: What technical challenges did you have to overcome and what kinds of validation did you perform?

+Some of the challenges we forsee are time limitations in our algorithm, as well as difficulties in the size of the images.

 5. Assessment paragraph: Assess your results and briefly state the broadly interesting conclusions that these results support.

+We hope our model will be able to achieve a high degree of accuracy, comparable to a human.

 **Ethical Sweep**